 All donations to the Market Piggy Banks support services in Pike Place Market, so fans can give to a good cause while bringing luck to Sounders FC and capturing one-of-a-kind Seattle photographs.

-- Easy Street Records, a West Seattle institution, supports Sounders FC with a message on its distinctive marquee.
+, a West Seattle institution, supports Sounders FC with a message on its distinctive

 The building is once again displaying the special “Born In ‘74” lighting in tribute to year the Sounders were founded, complete with an 18-story “74” shining brightly in the windows along its west façade.
 The display should be fully visible roughly 40 minutes after sunset.